andracs/bridging-sustainability/manuscript/2-Critical-thinking-and-systems-theory.md

 In recent times, with access to vast amounts of data and increased computational capacity, researchers have analyzed systems of unprecedented size and discovered new, universal relationships in the networks that connect systems and their components.
 Physicist Barabási (2016) and his colleagues have proposed that many things can be modeled as networks of connected elements.
 By examining the properties of the network, such as size, density and connectedness, we can better understand complex systems.
 In other words, systems can also be seen as networks that are connected by different parts.

 Network theory describes the world as a network where the connections between elements are as important as the quality of the elements.
 A good example is "being in the right place at the right time", as was the case with Facebook.
 Social media had existed in many forms before Facebook's success.
 There were social media sites with better design and better functionality, but Facebook was still the biggest.
-Facebook's success is not only due to its objective qualities, but also to the contexts in which it was born (good universities, growing needs, technological know-how, timing, good investment).
+Facebook's success is not only due to its objective qualities, but also to the contexts in which it was born (good university, growing needs, technological know-how, good timing, good investment).

 From a network theory perspective, it is the interaction between Facebook, its users, investors and competitors that has contributed to its success, not just the technical system.